qingpeng9802/vscode-common-lisp/.github/ISSUE_TEMPLATE/bug_report.md

 -   OS Version: *which OS and its version*

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug or potential improvement is.

 **Steps to Reproduce**
 Steps to reproduce the behavior: